top of page

 • Simple to follow techniques to improve your soil.

-Nutrient Cycling is Key to Fertile Soil
+Nutrient Cycling is Key to Fertile Soil!

 The soil must be alive to be the foundation of a healthy and low-maintenance garden.
 Living organisms like Bacteria, Fungi, Protozoa, Amoebae, and Nematodes are crucial for nutrient cycling, meaning providing plants with enough of the proper nutrients at any time.
 Fungal hyphae in symbiosis with plant roots can make your garden more self-sufficient.
 As an extension of plant roots, the symbiotic fungal networks make plants more drought-resistant and fungi, as chemical wizards, will supply the plants with the required nutrients.
 It turns out that the traditional chemical soil tests and determining the pH of soil don't provide the information that is needed for a holistic garden approach.